 It also ~ at times ~ scares me silly!!

 After a few “misses” in the paint color department, I discovered the feel and style of home that I wanted to create is a coastal cottage feel.
 (Click for our previous home tour here: Farmhouse By the Sea)

 This is where inspiration pictures come in.
 Pinterest, magazines, and library books are all great resources.

 As you analyze the inspiration pictures you collect, you’ll most often quickly discover a reoccurring theme.
 For me, it was watery blues and crisp whites.

 Although I know I love blue, there are just SO MANY shades of it!
 The choices just seemed so overwhelming.
 The game changer for me was when I watched an episode of Sarah’s Cottage.
 She was working on a kitchen in her island cottage and I fell in love with the end result.
 It had paint colors for the Coastal Cottage look I was going for, so I observed it carefully.

 Although you may love a color in a picture, it may look totally different in the light and size of the room you’re working on.

 The single best tip I ever read was the statement “It’s just paint, after all”.
-As someone who has often been paralyzed by fear of choosing the “right” color, this was a big help.
+As someone who has often been plagued with decorating paralysis, this was a big help.
 Although I’m incredibly frugal and fully understand paint costs money, it’s a relatively inexpensive risk in home decor.
 If you get it on the wall and absolutely hate it, just change it!
 I’ve watched professionals (even Sarah Richardson, my favorite!) who have misses in color choice and change it after they see it on the wall.